ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 14. The GHG emission intensity has increased by a higher percentage compared to the increase in overall GHG emission due to a 1.6% increase in energy consumption and a reduction in the total number of employees in 2021.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000033_15ff00cccb367100b2f783c20f9525957bebcdf3c4cb7dd8ad120fe3494f9519.png)
-**Description**: The bar graph depicts annual energy intensity by the number of employees (KWh/Employee) from FY2017 to FY2021, with the values shown above each bar: FY2017 at 3,094, FY2018 at 2,768, FY2019 at 2,679, FY2020 at 2,762, and FY2021 at 2,861; the trendline above the bars shows a decrease from FY2017 to FY2019 by -10.54% and -3.22% respectively, then an increase by 3.10% to FY2020, and finally an increase of 3.58% in FY2021.
+**Description**: The image is a bar graph illustrating the annual energy intensity by the number of employees (KWh/employee) from FY2017 to FY2021.
+The energy intensity starts at 3,094 in FY2017, decreases to 2,768 in FY2018 and 2,679 in FY2019, then increases to 2,762 in FY2020 and 2,861 in FY2021.
+A line graph overlays the bars, showing the percentage change year-over-year, starting with -10.54%, -3.22%, 3.10% and ending with 3.58%.
+The bars are grey until FY2021, which is colored with a gradient from orange to purple.

 The  following  table  depicts  our  annual  GHG  emission  and GHG emission intensity by number of employees.
 All GHG emissions are Scope 2 emissions which are generated as a result of acquired electricity.